Monada-Dominion/domain_1/docs/assets/md/aspect_1_1_4.md

-Theory:
+# False personalities and the true self

 The second aspect of the initial module commences with the following question, or rather, thesis:

-False personalities and the true self.
+**False personalities and the true self.**

 Seek a "group of individuals" interested in self-improvement and striving for perfection.

 Imagine it as having many "I's" inside a circle.
 Select some of them.

 This theme builds upon the foundation laid by the first aspect, which revolves around self-observation and understanding our roles.
 Its purpose is to assist in shedding false personalities that drain energy, consume time, and hinder the realization of our true level of being.